dnsinogeorgos/bucket-janitor/README.md

 Use on S3 buckets to verify the state of objects.
 More specifically, to make sure files have certain file extensions and contain data of the appropriate type.

+### Note:
+This is meant to be an excercise in concurrent coding.
+I'm using the inverted worker pool pattern to list bucket object.
+I will be using a custom HTTP client to enable persistent connections to S3.
+I intend to implement a resource pool of persistent connections to S3 in order to speed up fetching object headers.

 ```
 |-- LICENSE